No Doubt: 2008–2013: First reunion and comeback tour

-Second hiatus, continued tour and future projects (2013–present)
+2013–2015: Second hiatus and disbandment

-In October 2013 Tom revealed on social networking site Twitter that the band was once again on hiatus, also hinting that the band will regroup in 2014.
-No Doubt performed at the Global Citizen Festival in Central Park on September 27, 2014.
-They also announced via Twitter that they would perform at Rock in Rio USA in May 2015.
-With the release of Gwen Stefani's solo single "Baby Don't Lie", she announced that No Doubt were working on a new album.
+In October 2013, Tom Dumont revealed via Twitter that the band was once again on hiatus, but hinted that they would regroup in 2014.
+No Doubt did reform for sporadic live performances during 2014 and 2015, among others at Global Citizen Earth Day Concert, Rock in Rio USA, Riot Fest, and KAABOO in Del Mar, California, but did not announce a headline tour or release any new music.
+Around the release of her solo single "Baby Don't Lie", Gwen Stefani announced that No Doubt were working on a new album.
 However, during an interview with the Orange County Register in April 2015, Tony Kanal stated that the band was not working on any new material.

-No Doubt performed at several events during 2015, including Global Citizen Earth Day Concert, Rock In Rio USA, and was expected to perform at Jazz Aspen Snowmass, in Colorado, Riot Fest and Carnival in Chicago, and Kaaboo in Del Mar, California.

 In a June 2016 interview with Rolling Stone, Stefani expressed uncertainty over the future of No Doubt.
 "I don't know what's going to happen with No Doubt.
 When Tony [Kanal] and I are connected creatively, it's magic.
 But I think we've grown apart as far as what kind of music we want to make.
-I was really drained and burned out when we recorded that album [2012's Push and Shove].
+I was really drained and burned out when we recorded [2012's Push and Shove].
 And I had a lot of guilt: 'I have to do it.'
 That's not the right setting to make music.
 There's some really great writing on that record.
 But the production felt really conflicted.
 It was sad how we all waited that long to put something out and it didn't get heard."

+2022–present: Second reunion, Coachella and future

+In an interview with WSJ Magazine in December 2022, when asked about a reunion, Stefani said "What are the odds of anything?
+I was just on The Drew Barrymore Show.
+She was one of my favorite celebrities when I was a little girl, and now I was just on the show with her.
+Anything can happen.
+We haven't really talked about doing anything, but it feels like everyone is, right?
+All the '90s people — Blink-182 did an eight-month tour that sold out in like five minutes."
+However, when Nic Harcourt interviewed Adrian Young for AKG's Stories Behind the Sessions (published in May 2023) and asked him if the world would see any more No Doubt music, Young replied: "I don't think so.
+I think [Push and Shove] will remain our last album.
+And unfortunately, I don't see us touring anymore either.
+I could be wrong, you never know, things could change.
+I would love to have that feeling again, connect with the fans, and it's quite a shame we're not playing live."